-Status quo and Status quo bias
+We note that status quo bias and default effects are considered some of the most common and impactful nudge factors affecting behavioral change.
+Nudges or nudge interventions are an umbrella term referring to the many ways by which changes to choice-architecture may affect people’s judgments and behavior while still preserving people’s autonomy of decision making (Thaler & Sunstein, 2009).

-Status quo effect or Status quo bias refers to the general tendency to stick with the previously chosen option, even when presented with better opportunities in alternative choices that are better value and/or better aligned with one’s goals (Samuelson & Zeckhauser, 1988; Xiao et al., 2021).
-An example of the status quo effect is a person, who has been enrolled in a health insurance plan for several years, not acting to change to a new plan that guarantees better coverage and cheaper installments with less risks.
-Beyond the decision to stay with the familiar health insurance plan, the person might also be reluctant to explore other options or show resistance towards considering alternative plans.
-Therefore, the status quo effect may take the form of both action (resistance, opposition, reluctance, etc.) and inaction (not checking status, not changing, not exploring, etc.).
+Status quo bias

-Causes of status quo effect
+Status quo bias refers to the general tendency to stick with the status quo, a previously chosen option, even when presented with alternative choices that are better value and/or better aligned with one’s goals (Samuelson & Zeckhauser, 1988; Xiao et al., 2021).
+Status quo could be a result of an individual choice or an externally set option.
+An example of the status quo bias is a person who has been enrolled in a health insurance plan for several years (either self-enrolled or enrolled automatically by their employer) and does not act to change to a new plan that guarantees better coverage and cheaper installments with less risk.
+Beyond the decision to stay with the familiar health insurance plan, a person might also be reluctant to explore other options or to even show resistance towards considering alternative plans.
+Therefore, the status quo bias may take the form of both action (resistance, opposition, reluctance, etc.) and inaction (not checking status, not changing, not exploring, etc.).
+For an in-depth discussion of the differences between status-quo bias and other action-inaction biases see review by Feldman and colleagues (2020).

-Past research suggested several possible explanations for the status quo effect: 1) defaults, 2) effort, 3) endowment (Dinner et al., 2011; Johnson & Goldstein, 2003; Samuelson & Zeckhauser, 1988; Tversky & Kahneman, 1991).
+Past research suggested several possible explanations for the status quo bias: 1) defaults, 2) effort, familiarity, certainty, and risk 3) endowment (Dinner et al., 2011; Johnson & Goldstein, 2003; Samuelson & Zeckhauser, 1988; Tversky & Kahneman, 1991).

-First, when there are no defaults set and there are no external shocks prompting a change, the status quo seems to be the default, in that the status quo will be maintained by default unless an action is taken.
-Second, the status quo requires no effort or thought.
-Status quo option often represents the more familiar stable and lower risk option on which the person has accumulated a lot of information, whereas change from the status quo often requires cognitive effort to seek our new information on the alternative options, understand the new options, and to be able to assess risk and uncertainty.
+First, when there are no defaults set and there are no external shocks prompting a change, the status quo seems to serve as the default, in that the status quo will be maintained by default unless an action is taken.
+Second, the status quo requires no additional effort or thought, and represents the more familiar, stable, and lower risk option on which the person has accumulated information, whereas change from the status quo often requires cognitive effort to seek out new information on the alternative options, understand the new options, and to be able to assess risk and overcome uncertainty.
 Third, the endowment effect suggests that people tend to weigh what they have as more valuable compared with what they do not have (Kahneman et al., 1991).
 Following this logic, status quo may be perceived as an endowment, leading to being perceived as higher value, and switching from status quo invoking loss aversion.

 Choice of study for baseline design: Dinner et al. (2011)